-NYIT’s Office of Financial Aid recognizes that to understand the process of obtaining financial aid, the accurate and timely dissemination of information to the consumer is critical.
-Several policies have been implemented to ensure appropriate dissemination is accomplished.
-Under federal financial aid program guidelines, schools must annually provide a notice to all enrolled students describing the availability of consumer information.
+NYIT’s Office of Financial Aid recognizes that in order to understand the process of obtaining financial aid, the accurate and timely dissemination of information to the consumer is critical.
+Policies and procedures have been implemented to ensure appropriate dissemination of information.
+Under federal financial aid program guidelines, colleges must annually provide a notice to all enrolled students describing the availability of consumer information.
 In addition to reviewing information about financial aid and NYIT below, please refer to information we provide on:

 Financial Aid Program Information Availability